> > India >> States >> Kerala

 Largest and Smallest District in Kerala by Population

-Malappuram District is the most populated district in Kerala.
-Its Population as per the census 2011 is 41.13 Lakhs Wayanad District with a population of 8.17 Lakhs is the least populated district in Kerala
+Malappuram District is the most populous district in Kerala.
+Its Population as per the Census 2011, is 41.13 Lakhs.
+Wayanad District, with a population of 8.17 Lakh, is the least populated district in Kerala

 # by PopulationDistrictPopulation (Census 2011)